boydjawun/Azure-Sentinel-Honeypot-Lab-with-Ubuntu/README.md

 A Home SOC Lab will be created in the cloud using Microsoft Azure.
 These are the steps that outline the project:
 - Start off by creating a free Azure subscription
-- Then head to azure.portal to create the resource group(folder) for the entire project to be in
+- Then head to your azure portal to create the resource group(folder) for the entire project to be in
 - Next, create the Virtual Network and a Virtual Machine(Honeypot) using Ubuntu as the server
 - Disable the Linux firewall(UFW) and configure the NSG(Network Security Group)
 - Create the Log Analytics Workspace(to log failed attack attempts)